plotly/dash-vtk/README.md

 python app.py
 ```

+### Python environments

+Depending on your Python environment, you may run into deployment issue related to the vtk version that get pulled in.

+Ideally we want a version of vtk equal or newer than 9.
+When using such version of VTK, dash-vtk won't even try to load the rendering module of VTK and if OpenGL is not available on your system everything will still be fine.

+On the other hand, if you are running Python 3.6 or less and you don't upgrade your pip version you will get vtk 8.
+With vtk 8, there is no way to prevent the loading of the GL library which means that you will have to install libGL on your system.
+The way [Heroku](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt) and [dash-enterprise](https://github.com/plotly/dash-sample-apps/blob/master/apps/dash-vtk-explorer/apt-packages) handle it is slightly different but technically you will have to install `libgl1-mesa-glx` via some `apt` infrastructure.

 ## References

 You can find the complete API reference in [`docs/REFERENCES.md`](https://github.com/plotly/dash-vtk/blob/master/docs/REFERENCES.md) for each of the following components: